 It is expected that each student will be prepared for the course(s) in which he/she is enrolled and able to demonstrate to the course instructor his/her level of preparation, if requested to do so.
 Each student is also expected to perform the assigned course work in a timely and systematic manner.
 A course instructor reserves the right to determine the level of preparation and level of performance of any student enrolled in that course.
 In addition, a course instructor may seek to exclude from a course any student whose conduct is disruptive to the class.
 The instructor reserves the right to remove the student from his/her class from the time of an incident until the next class meeting.
-In the event that a student is removed from a scheduled instruction setting (classroom, skills laboratory, or practicum) by an instructor, the student must make an appointment and meet with the director of the education program before returning to the next scheduled instruction.

-Any student who refuses to leave a scheduled instruction setting (classroom, skills laboratory or practicum) when requested to do so by the instructor or by an administrator of the school/program, is subject to disciplinary action in accordance with the school's disciplinary codes.
+In the event a student is removed from a scheduled instruction setting (classroom, skills laboratory, or practicum) by an instructor.
+Any student who refuses to leave a scheduled instruction setting (classroom, skills laboratory, or practicum) when requested to do so by the instructor or by an administrator of the school/program, is subject to disciplinary action in accordance with the school's disciplinary codes.
 (See the school's Disciplinary Codes and/or the Complaint/Grievance policy for further information).